The History Behind Judges, Attorneys and Prosecutors

 Secrets and Dark Side

 Prosecutorial misconduct is a major issue, including withholding evidence (Brady violations), overcharging to coerce pleas, or racial bias in charging.
 Scandals like the Duke lacrosse case (false accusations) highlight abuses.
 "Secrets" involve political motivations, such as targeting opponents.
 Corruption examples include Trump-era interference in investigations or historical bribery in local offices.
-Critics argue qualified immunity shields prosecutors from accountability, leading to wrongful convictions (over 3,000 exonerations since 1989, many due to misconduct).

 Purpose of the Judge's Black Robe

 The black robe symbolizes authority, impartiality, and the solemnity of justice.
 It fosters uniformity among judges, emphasizing that decisions come from the law, not the individual.
 Practically, it distinguishes the judge from others in court and promotes decorum.
 Historically, Chief Justice John Marshall introduced plain black robes in 1801 for republican simplicity, contrasting with elaborate English judicial attire (scarlet or ermine robes).
 It's not mandatory by law but a tradition in US courts.
+Courts have repeatedly ruled judicial robes are secular symbols.

 Is the black robe a cult from the Vatican?
 No, this is a fringe conspiracy theory without historical evidence.
 Robes originated in medieval Europe (influenced by academic and clerical garb), but US adoption was secular and anti-monarchical.
 Vatican connections are baseless; the "Black Pope" refers to the Jesuit Superior General, a nickname from their black cassocks, but unrelated to judicial robes.
 Conspiracies linking them often stem from anti-Catholic sentiments, alleging secret control, but lack proof.